 Versión en español

-HTML Tags and attributes
+Tutorial: HTML tags and attributes

 Tutorial intended to introduce the HTML code basis to users that have never written a web site manually.
 Writing HTML code is pretty much writing tags, attributes and content.
 That's why we'll focus in explaining how a tag and it's attributes and contents are defined.
 Note that we'll also set the rules to write XHTML code compliant documents.